Vuosaarenhuippu: The amount and nature of the waste

-A total of 3.4 million tons of municipal solid waste and 150,000 tons of industrial waste was taken to the site, though some sources claim only 1.7 million tons was accepted.
+A total of 3.4 million tons of municipal solid waste and 150,000 tons of industrial waste was taken to the site, though some sources claim only 1.7 million tons were accepted.
 In addition, construction waste, sulphur removal agents, solvents, hospital waste, ashes from coal power plants, precipitates and silt have also been disposed of there.
 Among these, there are polycyclic aromatic hydrocarbons, volatile organic compounds, heavy metals and sulphur compounds.
 In all likelihood, toxic wastes were also accepted.

 Restoration

 In the 1990s, a gas emission collection system was built in the area.
 It comprises 27 wells, plumbing, a pumping station, a flame incinerator, and a system of pipelines that takes the heat into a heating plant.
-After the dumping ground ceased accepting waste, substantial amounts of clean soil was placed on top of it.
+After the dumping ground ceased accepting waste, substantial amounts of clean soil were placed on top of it.
 At some point, either before or after the use of the site as a dumping ground, the area was cordoned off with walls.
-In spite of this, the former dumping ground has been classified as a risky site, and the contents of the rain water and water from melting snow that pass through the site are constantly being monitored.
+In spite of this, the former dumping ground has been classified as a risky site, and the contents of the rainwater and water from melting snow that passes through the site are constantly being monitored.

 Landscape restoration and landscape

 The actual landscape restoration can take place only when the gas emissions from the landfill have ended.
 The new pipeline system is designed to accelerate the escaping process of the gases.

 Soil has accumulated on the landfill hill for decades.
 The topsoil for the hill was brought from the construction site of the Vuosaari Harbour.
 Earthmovers have brought 80,000 cubic metres of earth from Käärmeniemi (the site of the harbour).
 The soil has been replaced in an innovative way, preserving the order of the original soil profile.
 Thus the top layer, with its organic matter, microbes, seeds and organisms intact was placed on the top, so that after they have recovered from the shock of the transfer, they can start a new life at the new location.
-Certain precious soil types with their plants were even transported on stretchers, as if they had been human patients.
+Certain precious soil types with their plants were even transported on stretchers as if they had been human patients.
 Thus plants, organisms and mycelia will continue growing in the new location.
-Since height of the hill is considerable because the large amount of materials deposited, the hill can be seen from afar, and from the top of the hill, one can see most of the surrounding areas.
+Since the height of the hill is considerable because of the large amount of materials deposited, the hill can be seen from afar, and from the top of the hill, one can see most of the surrounding areas.